cvjena/JeFaPaTo/README.md

 | Windows | Linux | MacOS |
 | :-----: | :---: | :---: |

+If you want to install JeFaPaTo from source, please follow the instructions in the [installation guide](INSTALL.md).

 ## How to use JeFaPaTo

 1. Start JeFaPaTo